RezaSaadatyar/Reinforcement-Learning/README.md

 >  $Q(S,A) \leftarrow Q(S,A) + \alpha[R+\lambda Q(S^., A^.)-Q(S, A)]$<br/>
 >$S \leftarrow S^.; A\leftarrow A^.$<br/>
 >*until S is terminal*<br/>
- - DQN<br/>
+>
-Deep Q Neural Network, or DQN, is Q learning with the help of neural networks.
+>>***Deep Q Neural Network (DQN):*** DQN, is Q learning with the help of neural networks.
 Defining and updating a Q-table in a large state space environment is a daunting task.
 To solve this very issue, we use the DQN algorithm to approximate Q values for every action and state.